appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>
 This property determines how the widget's height adjusts to changes in its content.
-There are three available options:

-* **Fixed**: The height of the widget remains as set using drag and resize.
+*Options:*
+* **Fixed**: Maintains a constant height for the widget, allowing you to adjust it by dragging or using the resize handle.
 * **Auto Height**: The widget's height adjusts dynamically in response to changes in its content.
 * **Auto Height with limits**: Same as **Auto height**, with a configurable option to set the minimum and maximum number of rows the widget can occupy.